Service Needs for a Commercial Trash Compactor

 Self Contained Compactor

-The self contained compactors are designed for wet waste, which makes them a great asset for locations that dispose of large amounts of food.
-Managing a restaurant, education center or office building that provides food services are all businesses that could benefit from a self contained compactor.
-These trash compactors have a loading chamber that rangers from 1-2 cubic yards with an attached receiver container that ranges from 10-30 cubic yards.
+The self-contained compactors are designed for wet waste, which makes them a great asset for locations that dispose of large amounts of food.
+Managing a restaurant, education center, or office building that provides food services are all businesses that could benefit from a self contained compactor.
+These trash compactors have a loading chamber that ranges from 1-2 cubic yards with an attached receiver container that ranges from 10-30 cubic yards.

 Advantages of a Self Contained Compactor

 These compactors are designed to be liquid tight to prevent leaks.
-Additionally, there are less odors with self-contained compactors, which is important if it is stored indoors.
+Additionally, there are fewer odors with self-contained compactors, which is important if it is stored indoors.
 Rodents and insects will not be able to get to trash when in the container.
-Lastly, there are many self-contained compactors with a self-cleaning flushing feature of the user’s convenience.
+Lastly, there are many self-contained compactors with a self-cleaning flushing feature for the user’s convenience.

 Vertical Compactor